 Save Luther: Midway through the Crossroads chapter, Luther will take a hit.
 Go back for him to save his life.

 Next, if you saved Luther in Crossroads, your next move is to rescue him again, at the checkpoint in the Battle for Detroit chapter.
-Then go directly to the checkpoint rather than taking the longer detour.
-When you confront the soldier, choose to keep Luther calm, and say that Alice is afraid rather than sick.
+Then go directly to the checkpoint instead of taking the detour.
+When you confront the soldier, choose to keep Luther calm and say that Alice is afraid rather than sick.
 When the soldier calls you back, you’ll make it through if you keep choosing calm and do nothing.